dtaipov/KeyChain/source/index.html.md

 If you want to report a security issue, include the word "security" in the subject field.

 We take security issues very seriously and we'll be looking forward to hearing from you.
-Still, we hope you enjoy using KeyChain and the integration goes smooth!
+We hope you enjoy using KeyChain!

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT license](#License).

 # Protocol